GabrielmAlves/dgm-2026.1/README.md

 > For the first submission, the proposed methodology must clarify:

 # Dataset
-We will generate a synthetic dataset with non-standard object attributes (e.g., colored blackboards) and use LoRA fine-tuning to improve attribute control in a pre-trained text-to-image model.
+Generate a synthetic dataset with non-standardized object attributes, e.g., colored blackboards, and use LoRA fine-tuning to improve attribute control in a pre-trained text-to-image model.
-(Generate a synthetic dataset with non-standardized object attributes and use LoRA fine-tuning to enhance the attributes in a pre-trained text-to-image model.)

 ## Which dataset(s) the project intends to use, justifying the choice(s).